SeanDS/zero/docs/solution/index.rst

     parser.parse("r nlfsrc 5 nlf gnd")
     # Calculate the solution.
     solutionrf = parser.solution()
-    solutionrf.name = "RF"
+    # Move the computed results from the default group to a named group so the comparison plot is
+    # clearer.
+    solutionrf.move_default_group_functions("RF")

     # Combine the solutions.
-By default, this keeps the functions from each source solution in
+Since we regrouped the results into "LF" and "RF" groups, these new
-    # different groups in the resulting solution.
-This makes the plot show the functions with
+    # names get appended to the function labels in the legend and the curves are plotted with
-    # different styles and shows the source solution's name as a suffix on each legend label.
+    # different styles.
     solution = solutionlf.combine(solutionrf)

     # Plot.